Hi, I’m Bohie Blackwood.

 "Absolute integrity from A to Z. Design, research, execution, professionalism, inclusion, kindness and an absolute rock star for the planet and for supporting up and coming females in the sector."

-- Sophie Peer, Suburban Land Agency
+- Sophie Peer, Suburban Land Agency, ACT Government

-“Bohie is a deeply introspective individual, who doesn’t shy away from asking challenging questions of herself, her art or the society in which she lives.
-I am again, deeply inspired by the way that Bohie uses her art and design to celebrate the natural world and to give voice to those that don’t share her platform and power, challenging inherent social inequalities…”
+“I am deeply inspired by the way that Bohie uses her art and design to celebrate the natural world and to give voice to those that don’t share her platform and power, challenging inherent social inequalities…”

-— Paul West, Broadcaster, author and gardener
+— Paul West, Broadcaster, Author and gardener

 — Dr Jono Lineen, Curator, National Museum of Australia